Youth and Student Volunteer Opportunities

 Youth Under 14

 For volunteers under the age of 14, we have opportunities for you to get involved too!
-If you're interested in participating in one of our youth projects, please email the contact listed below.
+If you're interested in participating in one of our youth projects, please contact Charlotte Thompson.

 Visit the Habitat for Humanity International's educational resource page for teachers, parents, other youth leaders and student groups to use with youth for education on Habitat and housing.